 Best Things to Do in Puerto Vallarta

 The following are my favorites and, honestly, are things you won’t want to miss when you visit.
-As a bonus, many of these are also free activities!

 Experience the Papantla Flyers